AdobeDocs/campaign-standard-learn.en/help/control-panel-tutorials/trouble-shooting.md

 Users won’t see the links until they are added as users to [!UICONTROL product profile] `Campaign-xxx-Administrators/Admin`

 **What to do:**
-The administrator needs to add the user to the [!UICONTROL product profile] *[!DNL Campaign-xxx-Admins]* for each instance that they would like to manage.
-If the user is an admin of all instances they still might need to add themselves as *[!UICONTROL user]*.
+The administrator must add the user to the [!UICONTROL product profile] *[!DNL Campaign-xxx-Admins]* for each instance that they would like to manage.
+If the user is an admin of all instances, they must add themselves as *[!UICONTROL user]*.

 ### Symptom: An Instance is not listed in the [!UICONTROL Control Panel]

 **Cause:**
-Most likely user needs to be added as a *[!UICONTROL user]* Product Profile `Campaign-xxx-Administrators/Admin` for the instance that is missing
+Most likely user must be added as a *[!UICONTROL user]* Product Profile `Campaign-xxx-Administrators/Admin` for the instance that is missing

 **What to do:**
-The administrator needs to add the user to the Product Profile `Campaign-xxx-Admins` for each instance that they would like to manage.
-If the user is an admin of all instances they still might need to add themselves as *[!UICONTROL user]*.
+The administrator must add the user to the Product Profile `Campaign-xxx-Admins` for each instance that they would like to manage.
+If the user is an admin of all instances, they must add themselves as *[!UICONTROL user]*.

 ### Helpful videos